-In Shropshire; we engage and co-operate with our local safeguarding arrangements.
+As we operate in Shropshire; we engage and co-operate with our local safeguarding arrangements.
 Our local safeguarding partnership is the Shropshire Safeguarding Community Partnership (SSCP).
 We engage and co-operate by:

 - Ensuring we effectively safeguard and promote the welfare of children living in Shropshire in line with Working together to safeguard children and the Shropshire Safeguarding Community Partnership local criteria for action and assessment; as outlined in the SSCP Threshold Document.
-Where children do not live in Shropshire but attend our school; we will work in line with the relevant local arrangements in their home area. - Ensuring we work with other agencies and comply with other pieces of relevant statutory guidance in safeguarding Children potentially at greater risk of harm. - Supplying information and co-operating in multi-agency forum/meetings, audit or learning reviews as requested by the safeguarding partners. - Working closely with Shropshire Council Learning and Skills Services and other Shropshire Council Services/partnerships to ensure we are providing high quality education and support to children in Shropshire. - Participating in the local Operation Encompass Protocol; an arrangement where police notify schools when a child who attends their school may have been subject or witness to policeattended incidents of domestic abuse.
+Where children do not live in Shropshire but attend our school; we will work in line with the relevant local arrangements in their home area. - Ensuring we work with other agencies and comply with other pieces of relevant statutory guidance in safeguarding Children potentially at greater risk of harm. - Supplying information and co-operating in multi-agency forum/meetings, audit or learning reviews as requested by the safeguarding partners. - Working closely with Shropshire Council Learning and Skills Services and other Shropshire Council Services/partnerships to ensure we are providing high quality education and support to children in Shropshire. - Participating in the local Operation Encompass Protocol; an arrangement where police notify schools when a child who attends their school may have been subject or witness to police-attended incidents of domestic abuse.
 This enables us to provide appropriate emotional or practical support to a child/ren who may have been witness to and victim of domestic abuse.
-School Operation Encompass - Shropshire Learning Gateway (shropshirelg.net).
+All new parents/carers are given a letter in the induction pack, informing them of our participation in Operation Encompass School Operation Encompass Shropshire Learning Gateway (shropshirelg.net).